integreat-io/integreat/README.md

 - `ident` - Authorize only idents with this precise id.
 May be an array (array is not implemented).
-- `roleFromField` - Specify the field name (attribute or relationship) on the datatype, that will hold the role value.
+- `roleFromField` - Specify the field name (attribute or relationship) on the schema, that will hold the role value.
 When authorizing a data item with an ident, the field value on the item must match a role on the ident.
 - `identFromField` - The same as `roleFromField`, but for an ident id.
 - `allow` - Set to `all`, `auth`, or `none`, to give access to everybody, only